What Is Racial Profiling?

 Some studies also link racial profiling with a higher incidence of certain diseases among minority groups.
 For example, one study found a link between chronic stress from frequent racist encounters and chronic low-grade inflammation.

 Our team at the Police Brutality Center understands how devastating racial profiling can be.
 We also understand the laws surrounding racial profiling.
 We will advocate for you so that you can receive the compensation necessary to begin to heal from these experiences.
 We also strive to help find ways to end racial profiling.
-If you or a loved one is a victim of racial profiling, contact us today.
+If you or a loved one is a victim of racial profiling, we may be able to connect you with a police brutality lawyer to discuss your legal options.